tetratelabs/eg-course/docs/oidc.md

 - Create an administrators group
 - Have two users, where only one is a member of the admin group
-- Configure the authorization server to set claim "isadmin" to `true` or `false` as a function of the user's group membership
+- Configure the authorization server to set claim "access" to `default` or `privileged` as a function of the user's group membership

 Review the following augmented security policy specification: